-- The nature of GHD's services-GHD is a professional services company and is not involved directly in overseas mining, construction, agriculture or other high-risk sectors.
-GHD's in-country professional services suppliers (subconsultants) are similarly low risk. - The location of GHD's workforce-in addition to Australia and the United Kingdom, GHD draws on its international workforce who are largely situate in GHD offices.
-This includes a workforce of approximately 1000 people in the Philippines who are employed by GHD and where GHD has had an operational presence since 1998 and where, as with all GHD offices, we ensure the strictest compliance with labour and human rights laws. - The location of GHD's projects-for projects undertaken by the Reporting Entities an approval process includes consideration of human rights risks. - GHD assets are limited to office equipment and consumables.
+The nature of GHD's services-GHD is a professional services company and is not involved directly in overseas mining, construction, agriculture or other high-risk sectors.
+GHD's in-country professional services suppliers (subconsultants) are similarly low risk.

+- The location of GHD's workforce-in addition to Australia, the United Kingdom, and Canada, GHD draws on its international workforce who are largely situate in GHD offices.
+This includes workforces of (i) approximately 1060 people in the Philippines who are employed by GHD and where GHD has had an operational presence since 1998, and (ii) approximately 420 people in Chile who are employed by GHD and where GHD has had an operational presence since 2001.
+In the Philippines and Chile, as with all GHD offices, we ensure the strictest compliance with labour and human rights laws. - The location of GHD's projects-for projects undertaken by the Reporting Entities an approval process includes consideration of human rights risks. - GHD's assets are generally limited to office equipment and consumables.
 Other assets such as lease interests and intellectual property have no risk.
 GHD generally does not engage cleaning services.
-Residual risks are the suppliers of office consumables such as catering, stationery, IT equipment and PPE supplies and the provision of cleaning services by the owners of property GHD leases.
+Residual risks are the suppliers of office consumables such as catering, stationery, IT equipment and Personal Protective Equipment supplies and the provision of cleaning services by the owners of the properties that GHD leases.